Rothenburg is considered THE German Christmas Village. It just oozes holiday cheer and is decorated to the nines that even

 Even if it is a touristy town, most of it will be closed on Christmas Eve (day), on Christmas Day, AS WELL AS on December 26th!
 This means if you are staying at a hotel, a “Ferienwohnung” (holiday apartment), or a Guest House that you will need to plan for meals accordingly, as most restaurants and definitely all grocery stores will be closed.

-Tip: Reach out to your accommodation to ask if they do any Christmas meal specials for their guests.
+Insider Tip: Reach out to your accommodation to ask if they do any Christmas meal specials for their guests.
 Since this is THE “Christmas city in Germany” some may have a nice Christmas Eve dinner, but I definitely would NOT assume this.
+If they don’t then ask where they recommend you go.

 There are some magnificent German Christmas traditions that I think everyone visiting should try to experience on their trip.
 Read more about how to plan for Germany in December here (including other dates to know where things will be closed due to holidays).